|

 Let us explore and relive the history of this mysterious people!
 We provide three different itineraries for riders to choose from, as the history and landscapes available here is truly impossible to fit into one week alone!
 Some of the wonderful places these trips take us include the Necropolis of Sovana (Poggio Pisca), the Ildebranda Tomb, the hermitage of Rioatonna Cicognina, the ancient hamlet of Fonte Vetriana, the Nature Reserve of the Pietraporciana, ancient pilgrim routes, the nature reserve of Pigelleto, the nature park of Maremma, where we get to ride with the local Butteri cowboys, and much much more!

-Progressive Ride (no camping) Ride with Western Tack
+Progressive Ride (no camping) Suitable for riders over 210 lbs Ride with Western Tack

 |